BREED PROFILES

 Egg Color:

-Large: light brown.
+Large: light brown to pink.

 Character: